miklevin/MikeLev.in/_posts/2024-11-02-got-my-llm-to-play-nice-with-web-ui.md

 ### That's it, like a skilled ***sushi chef***.
 Thanks, Perplexity!

-Look at this article it puts together and tight tallying of citations!
+Look at this article Perplexity.AI puts together and tight tallying of citations!
 You're still my go-to AI for this kind of inquiry, even though OpenAI's long-awaited GPTSearch finally came out yesterday.
 Happy Halloween, everyone!
 So much to talk about there, how ***small world theory*** is finally hitting general web-search by which a real-time crawl is sent out at the moment of user search inquiry in order to... in order to... in order to...

+### Real-time Crawling Evaporates Google's Moat

 ...well quite frankly, evaporate Google's moat (difficult to reproduce competitive advantage per Warren Buffett).
 The Internet is a database, and why keep a ***crawled-and-indexed*** copy of it if people are conditioned to be patient enough to wait just a little longer to get an accurate answer regarding the state of the world, that product availability off the embedded schema.org of the site read in real-time?

+### The Web is The Database&#151;Google's Index Is Not

+ChatGPT Search is finally out (and I'm liking the experience), but Perplexity still has the lead.
+When I think ***fresh*** model replies, I'm still thinking Perplexity.
+OpenAI's measure-twice/cut-once before taking on Google lost them the early mover advantage in this obvious evolution of the Internet-search space.
 Anyhoo, the way the world of search has just been turned upside down is the subject for another article if at all&#151;go become a Botify customer if you really want AI SEO consulting on this kind of stuff.

 ## New App Combines Three Communication Methods